California Latino Water Coalition Board Members

 SYLVIA BALLIN, Treasurer

-Sylvia Ballin, CLWC Treasurer, has represented the City of San Fernando on the Metropolitan Water District of Southern California board since 2007.
+Sylvia Ballin, CLWC Treasurer, and Councilwoman for the City of San Fernando, has represented the City of San Fernando on the Metropolitan Water District of Southern California board since 2007.
 Before becoming a director, she was a MWD principal administrative analyst in the Facilities Management section.
 Sylvia retired after 21 years of service.
 She is a past president of two MWD employee organizations, the Woman's Association for Equal Opportunity and the Hispanic Association.
 She is a past vice president of the Native American Alaska Native Employees Association and AFSCME Local 1902, Group 12.
 Sylvia also served as a member of the Sisters of Charity in San Fernando and on the city's Christmas parade committee.

 Victor Lopez